What is a Kid’s phone plan?

 Yomojo want to attract a specific segment of the population – families – and focus on giving them what they want.

 Yomojo are one of the only phone companies to offer this sort of family plan and the only to offer a multi-SIM discount.
-Theirs is 15% of the second SIM at the time of writing.
+Theirs is 5% off the first and second SIM at the time of this writing.
+This goes up to 15% off the sixth SIM.
 You can find out more on their family page.

 Why do so many people use Prepaid phone plans for kids?